Avogadro/two.avogadro.cc/_sources/docs/tools/navigation-tool.md.txt

 This rotates the view around the x- and y-axes (from your perspective, not the coordinate axes).

-To rotate the view around the z-axis (the axis you are looking down), hold the **middle mouse button** and drag, or hold <kbd>Shift</kbd> while clicking and dragging with the left mouse button.
+To rotate the view around the z-axis (the axis you are looking down), hold <kbd>Shift</kbd> while clicking and dragging with the left mouse button, or click and drag with the **middle mouse button**.

 Moving the mouse in a particular direction will rotate the view such that the part of the molecule nearest to you moves in the same direction.
 For example, clicking and dragging to the left will cause the molecule to rotate clockwise (as considered looking from the top down).